Benidorm International Song Festival

-The Benidorm International Song Festival (Festival Internacional de la Canción de Benidorm), until 2004 simply Benidorm Song Festival (Festival de la Canción de Benidorm), was an annual song contest held in the city of Benidorm, Spain.
-The contest, based on the Italian Sanremo Music Festival, was created to promote Benidorm and Spanish music.
+The Benidorm Song Festival (Festival de la Canción de Benidorm), known as the Benidorm International Song Festival (Festival Internacional de la Canción de Benidorm) in its last three editions, was an annual song contest held in Benidorm, Spain.
+The contest, based on the Italian Sanremo Music Festival, was created to promote the city as a tourism destination and Spanish music.

-It originally ran from 1959 to 2006 (except in 1979, 1984 and from 1986 to 1992, when it was not held) and used to take place in the summer.
-After 2006, it did not take place again through 2021, when a revamped version of the festival, under the name Benidorm Fest, was announced by Radiotelevisión Española (RTVE) and the Generalitat Valenciana to serve as the platform to select the for the Eurovision Song Contest, starting in 2022.
+The festival, which used to take place in the summer, ran for 39 editions between 1959 and 2006.
+It was not held in 1979, 1984, and 1986–1992.
+Starting in 2022, a revamped version of the festival, under the name Benidorm Fest, has been held by Radiotelevisión Española (RTVE) and the Generalitat Valenciana; it served to select the for the Eurovision Song Contest up to 2025.

-The festival has undergone considerable modifications over the years, for example in the prizes.
+The festival underwent considerable modifications over the years, such as in the prizes.
 In 2004, it went from national to international.
-The contest was usually broadcast on television by REM (1959), TVE (1960–1985, 1997–2005), Telecinco (1993–1996) or Canal Nou (1997–2006).
+The contest was usually broadcast on radio or television by Red de Emisoras del Movimiento (1959), Televisión Española (1960–1985, 1997–2005), Telecinco (1993–1996), or Canal Nou (1997–2006).